Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Correlation functions

-On the right side of Eq.~(\ref{eq:vacfInt}), we defined, first, the function $c_V^\text{I}(\Delta t)$ which is proportional to $T_0$ (and independent of $\xi_c$).
+On the right side of Eq.~(\ref{eq:vacfInt}), we defined the first function $c_V^\text{I}(\Delta t)$ which is proportional to $T_0$ (and independent of $\xi_c$).
 Inserting the Green's function Eq.~(\ref{eq:lambdareal}) and performing the integral we obtain (for $t\rightarrow\infty$)

+where the coefficients $\epsilon_k$ are given in Eq.~(\ref{eq:calcd}) and $F_k$ denote the poles of the Fourier transform of the Green's function $\hat\lambda$, see \ref{sec:green}.

 The second function defined in Eq.~(\ref{eq:vacfInt}), $c_V^\text{II}(\Delta t)$, involves the correlations of the colored noise [see Eq.~(\ref{eq:noiseCorrelation})] and is thus linear in $T_1$ and $T_2$.
-The remaining integral is quite cumbersome, it can be performed using a computer algebra program ({\em Mathematica 10.1)}\footnote{Script available from the authors upon request}.
+The remaining integral is quite cumbersome, it can be performed using a computer algebra program ({\em Mathematica 10.1)}\footnote{Script available from the authors upon request} yielding closed-form solutions.

 Having obtained the VACF, the MSD can be calculated from the relation \cite{hansen1990theory}

 The calculation becomes most convenient in the case that the auxiliary variables are {\em not} coupled to a heat bath, that is, $T_1=T_2=0$, corresponding to $\xi_c(t)=0$, and thus, $c_V(t)=c_V^\text{I}(t)$ [see Eq.~(\ref{eq:vacfInt})].
 In this case we obtain from Eqs.~(\ref{eq:vcfA}) and (\ref{eq:calcmsd}),